Mazotis/Homeserver/README.md

 ```
 class MyNewDevice(object):
     def __init__(self, devid, config):
-        self.devid = devid # In this case, this device's index within the lightmanager device list
+        self.devid = devid # In this case, this device's index within the devicemanager device list
         self.device = config["DEVICE"+str(devid)]["DEVICE"] # Value of the DEVICE configurable in play.ini for DEVICE# (where # is devid)
         self.description = config["DEVICE"+str(devid)]["DESCRIPTION"] # Value of the DESCRIPTION configurable in play.ini for DEVICE# (where # is devid)
         self.success = False # You might need a thread-safe boolean flag to avoid requests when your device is already of the good color.
 Turn to True  when request is satisfied.